DirtBagXon/hypseus_singe_data/README.md

 Refer to the game framefile (*txt*) for video file layout structure.

 This repository does not contain any game video or audio files.
+You are required to aquire these files from other \

-You are required to aquire these files from the original sources, in the case of Singe 1.
+sources, in the case of Singe 1, archive.org may help.

-Or follow the recoding instructions for Singe 2 below:
+For Singe 2 follow the recoding instructions below:

 ### Recoding Singe 2 mp4 video files for Hypseus Singe